csenol/jsonDroid/README.md

 jsonDroid
 =========

-A Scala Wrapper for android.util.Json*
+A Scala Wrapper for google-gson aiming Android

 Hihgly inspired by spray-json and reactivemongo macros